 Quick Checklist:

-- โ Identify your main march (top 3 heroes you lead with)
+Identify your main march (top 3 heroes you lead with)

-- โ Cycle back and push each to Level 100 + Mastery Level 10
+Cycle back: each piece → Level 100 + Mastery 10